waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 One thing to keep in mind, you start your "update" from "Change File" that has data DATED JUST AFTER what is in your region file.
 Doing this DO NOT leave a gap between dates either.

+The script "cron4op.sh" is a driver script that calls "getdiff" to download change files, then calls the "update_op_db.sh" when new change files are downloaded to update overpass database.
+The script is intended to be called as a cron job, can be scheduled to run as needed.

 [^1]:  More about this below.